mbdevpl/open-fortran-parser-xml/README.rst

 ==========================

-This is an extension of Open Fortran Parser (OFP), which outputs abstract syntaxt tree (AST) of parsed Fortran file in XML format - to a file or to `System.out`.
+This is an extension of Open Fortran Parser (OFP), which outputs abstract syntaxt tree (AST) of parsed Fortran file in XML format - to a file or to :java:`System.out`.

 ------------